 This charming memoir by Bella Chagall recalls her childhood in Vitebsk, the Russian-Jewish market town where she and her husband, Marc Chagall, grew up.
 Her warm reminiscences of Jewish family life in pre-Revolutionary Russia are illustrated with thirty-six pen-and-ink drawings by Marc Chagall.

 Bella Chagall, a gifted author and actress, was the youngest of seven children born to a well-to-do Hasidic family.
 While living in France in the 1930s, the Chagalls conceived the idea of commemorating their native town with a book.
 The title they chose was Burning Lights, an allusion to the festive candles that in their childhood had lit up the holidays of the Jewish year.

 About Bella Chagall

-BELLA ROSENFELD CHAGALL (November 1985 – September 1944) was a Jewish Belarusian writer and the first wife of painter Marc Chagall.
-Chagall’s works include The Burning Lights and First Encounter, received critical praise at the time of their release.
+Bella Chagall was a Jewish writer from Belarus and the wife of painter Marc Chagall.
+Her two books, The Burning Lights and First Encounter, received critical praise at the time of their release.

 Paperback | $19.00

 Published by Schocken Mar 12, 1988| 272 Pages| 5-1/2 x 8-1/2| ISBN 9780805208634